-This verse has been used to support the idea that an angel (Moroni?) declared an “everlasting gospel” by bringing for the the Book of Mormon.
+This verse has been used to support the idea that an angel (Moroni?) declared an “everlasting gospel” by bringing the Book of Mormon.
 According to chapter 7 of the 2015 church manual Teachings of Presidents of the Church: Ezra Taft Benson:

 In describing conditions of the last days incident to the second coming of Jesus Christ, John prophesied in the New Testament that before the Savior’s return, the world would receive a warning that the hour of God’s judgment was near.
 That warning would come by an angel from heaven declaring an “everlasting gospel.”
 Hear his words: “I saw another angel fly in the midst of heaven, having the everlasting gospel to preach unto them that dwell on the earth, and to every nation, and kindred, and tongue, and people, Saying with a loud voice, Fear God, and give glory to him; for the hour of his judgment is come: and worship him that made heaven, and earth, and the sea, and the fountains of waters.”
 (Rev. 14:6–7.)
 If one accepts the testimony of John the Revelator, new revelation and a visitation by a heavenly messenger to earth should be expected.
 Our solemn testimony is that this angelic messenger appeared to the Prophet Joseph Smith in the early nineteenth century.
 This announcement that an angel from God appeared to a prophet in our times is entirely consistent with the prophecies of the New Testament and should therefore command the interest of every earnest seeker after truth.
 On the evening of 21 September 1823, an angel appeared to the Prophet Joseph Smith.
 The angel’s name was Moroni.
 He was the last of a long line of ancient prophets of two great civilizations who lived … on the American Continent centuries ago.
 Moroni came to Joseph Smith in fulfillment of prophecy.